How to Make Upskilling Part of Your Recruitment Strategy

-Over the next few decades, millions of workers will be displaced as the need for physical and lower-level cognitive skills is replaced by automation.
-Meanwhile, employers will be scrambling to find applicants with high level cognitive abilities, social competencies, and tech skills.
-Plus, an aging workforce and looming mass retirements have triggered a talent gap that is only exacerbating the skills gap.
+Over the next few decades, millions of workers will be displaced as the need for some physical and basic cognitive skills is replaced by automation.
+Meanwhile, employers will be scrambling to find applicants with high-level cognitive abilities, social competencies, and tech skills.
+Plus, the timing could not be worse.
+An aging workforce and looming mass retirements have triggered a talent and knowledge gap that is only exacerbating the skills gap.

-This gap, no matter how deep, can be navigated as long you have the right tools and the right strategy.
-These five strategies will help you provide strategic on the job training for your workforce and successfully narrow the skills gap:
+This gap, no matter how deep, can be navigated as long as you have the right tools and the right strategy.
+The five strategies below are designed to help you upskill your workforce and successfully narrow the skills gap.

 1. Conduct a Skills-Gap Analysis

 The first step toward developing an upskilling strategy is to conduct a skills-gap analysis.
 Begin by determining your company’s goals at a point in the future—say, five years from now.
-The timeframe will vary by industry, but it’s important that you look well beyond the next quarter or even the next year.
+The timeframe will vary by industry, but you must look well beyond the next quarter or even the next year.